 The same goes for other windfalls you might receive.
 If you get a tax refund, for instance, consider putting at least some of it in your IRA.

 Some brokerage firms and investment managers charge high fees to manage your retirement savings for you.
 But according to Standard & Poor's, close to 95% of investment managers can't do better than the market over a 15-year period.

 So instead of paying more to have someone manage your retirement, consider using a low-cost brokerage that allows you to invest in index mutual funds.
-Another option is a robo-advisor, which can manage your investment portfolio using a mix of human and computer decisions for less than a human advisor would charge.
+Another option is a robo-adviser, which can manage your investment portfolio using a mix of human and computer decisions for less than a human adviser would charge.